Integrating Honeygain SDK with Windows .NET/C# applications

 bool consent = Hgsdk.RequestConsent();

-If user accepts the agreement, store information that user consent was given and inform SDK service that it can start.
-Subsequent calls to .Start() will be allowed to start SDK service.
+If the user accepts the agreement, consent is stored and subsequent calls to .Start() are allowed to start the SDK service.

-If user declines the agreement or closes the window subsequent calls to .Start() will not be allowed to start SDK service if user consent was not given previously.
+If the user declines or closes the window, subsequent calls to .Start() are not allowed unless consent was previously given.

-This function is blocking and will return only after user accepts or declines the agreement.
+This function is blocking and returns only after the user accepts or declines.

 Enable logging